Certificate Requirements

 • EPID 684: Theory And Applications Of Spatial Epidemiology (Winter, 3 credits)

 As a multidisciplinary program, students are encouraged to take courses outside of the Epidemiology department.
-Elective options include, but are not limited to, courses from the following Departments: Environmental Health Sciences, Health Behavior and Health Education, Health Management and Policy, and Nutrition.
+Elective options include, but are not limited to, courses from the following Departments: Environmental Health Sciences, Health Behavior and Health Equity, Health Management and Policy, and Nutrition.

 • EPID 506: Health of Nations: Introduction to International Health (Fall, 3 credits)